In this guide, we are going to install an Octelium Cluster on top of an already running Kubernetes cluster via the octops init

 kubectl label nodes control-plane-1 octelium.com/node-mode-controlplane=

-- Taint the data plane node with the key
+- Taint the data-plane node with the key

 octelium.com/gateway-init